MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Submit-MgBetaEducationUserAssignmentSubmission.md

 A teacher can also submit a student's assignment on their behalf.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Submit-MgEducationUserAssignmentSubmission](/powershell/module/Microsoft.Graph.Education/Submit-MgEducationUserAssignmentSubmission?view=graph-powershell-1.0)

 ## SYNTAX

 ### Submit (Default)